 Existence.
 A blur of green sharpens into a blade of grass, on which quivers a small drop of dew.
-In a sudden triumph over friction, the drop starts a gentle slide down the blade, velocity increasing until it disappears from the plane of vision.
+In a sudden triumph of gravity over friction, the drop starts a gentle slide down the blade, velocity increasing until it disappears from the plane of vision.
 One must imagine that it continues its slide until it collides with the soil below and shatters into a million shimmering molecules.

 Suddenly, as one, to no apparent signal, the couples rise and turn, and now existence includes a large, square dance floor.
 At one end is a raised wooden stage upon which the tuxedo dressed musicians ply their trade, while along the edges folding lawn chairs sit amicably waiting for tired feet to dangle from their soft cushions.
 Pitchers of lemonade and punch provide the promise of cooling relief to parched lips, but there are a distinct lack of alcoholic beverages, lending an undertone of innocence to the gathering.
 The string quartet continues to play, and there is an upbeat tone to their quick, sure motions, leaving little doubt as to the next item on the evening’s agenda.